Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 This explains its popularity.
 Most people buying espresso machines don't want a hobby or a project.
 They want cappuccinos.
 The Breville delivers.

-Gaggia Classic Pro: The Modding Machine
+Gaggia Classic Pro The Modding Machine

-Price Range: $150–$200 | Best For: Budget builders, mods, long-term ownership, modding community
+Price Range $449 | Best For Budget builders, mods, long-term ownership, modding community

 Overview